 (4) Payments nondeductible.--No deduction shall be allowed under subtitle A for any payment required to be made by a partnership under this subchapter.

-(5) Partnerships having principal place of business outside United States.--For purposes of sections 6234, a principal place of business located outside the United States shall be treated as located in the District of Columbia.
+(5) Partnerships having principal place of business outside United States.--For purposes of section 6234, a principal place of business located outside the United States shall be treated as located in the District of Columbia.

 (6) Partnerships in cases under title 11 of United States Code.--